rishizek/CarND-Vehicle-Detection/README.md

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-I searched single car with sliding window of overlap of 0.5, and also restricted the image range to that range car can be exist.
+I tried to search a single car with sliding window of some overlaps, and also restricted the image search range in the range that the cars can possibly exist (not in sky, for example).
-The restriction improves the computation speed as well as the vehicle detection accuracy.
-Although the classifier's accuracy is above 99%, because of the various scaling of car in each window, there are many false positives and false negative when applied to large image.
+This restriction improves the computation speed as well as the vehicle detection accuracy.
+Although the classifier's accuracy is above 99%, because of the various scaling of car in each window, there are many false positives and false negative when applied to the video images.
 The codes for this analysis is contained in the section 5 of the IPython notebook  (`vehicle_detection.ipynb`).
 Here is example images of how I applied sliding windows to the test images and how well the model is able to identify car: